erikj/presentations/docker-sea2016/slides/maps-on-a-plane.md

   - **CentOS 7.x** (soon)

 !NOTE
-Isolation: maps is developed and maintained by team separate from RAF This sounds like a great use-case for Docker
+Isolation: maps is developed and maintained by team separate from RAF.
+This sounds like a great use-case for Docker

 !SLIDE